odiejia/neural-controller/README.md

 The code for example 1.
+Please run main.py.